andresaraujo/ng2_hackernews/README.md

 - Its seems that Dart2Js is failing with the current alpha. but you can test it on [Dartium](https://www.dartlang.org/tools/dartium/)

-- Router migration is work in progress, seems to be partially broken in alpha 22
+- Router migration is work in progress, seems to be partially broken(dart) in alpha 24